Time fractional stochastic differential equations driven by pure jump L\'evy noise: Well-posedness of the equation

 For the first two integrals, the indicator function $1_{\Omega_N}$ can be put inside because the integral is pathwisely defined.
-For the stochastic integral, we use the following ``stopping time argument": Define a stopping time (it is a stopping time because $k(t) \in \mathcal{F}_0,\ \forall t \ge 0$) Then we have $\forall t \in (0,T]$,
+To put the indicator function inside the stochastic integral, we introduce the following stopping time (it is a stopping time because $k(t) \in \mathcal{F}_0,\ \forall t \ge 0$) Then we have $\forall t \in (0,T]$,

-Now we use the following lemma, whose proof will be given later, to put the indicator function inside the integral: \begin{lem} Suppose $g$ is in $\mathcal{L}^{p,loc}$ for the above $p \in [1,2]$, i.e.,
+Now we use the following lemma, whose proof will be given later, to put the indicator function inside the stochastic integral: \begin{lem} Suppose $g$ is in $\mathcal{L}^{p,loc}$ for the above $p \in [1,2]$, i.e.,

 Then we have for any $t \in [0,T]$,

 \end{lem}